The Mascara Snake: Later works

 Hayden co-founded Alchemy Records in 1986 with Mark Deutrom, and worked there through 1991.
 From 2007 to 2018, he was the A&R Director for PIG Records.
 He produced records for Ever Rat Records, Subcore Records, and PIG records.
 While holding these positions, Hayden also created cover art for Melvins, Poison Idea, Potbelly, and the Senseless Death Compilation.
 After having met the Mascara Snake, John Frusciante named a track "Mascara" on his first album, Niandra LaDes and Usually Just a T-Shirt.
 Hayden produced the painting that was used as cover art for the 1974 Beefheart album Bluejeans & Moonbeams.

 After designing an advertisement for Absolut Vodka in 1991, Hayden exhibited his paintings periodically.
-His most notable shows were in New York City, New York in 2001; Seattle, Washington in 2004; Austin, Texas in 2011 (as part of the SXSW festival); and 2019 at Lisa Derrick Fine Arts in Los Angeles.
+His most notable shows were in New York City, New York in 2001; Seattle, Washington in 2004; Austin, Texas in 2011 (as part of the SXSW festival); and a show curated by Anthony Ausgang in 2019 at Lisa Derrick Fine Arts in Los Angeles.